-The foliage on potted plants may appear slightly wilted or vellow upon arrival.
-This is due to the stress of shipping and is usually nothing to worry about.
-Water the plant thoroughly, place it in a shady location for a few days and remove any foliage that does not recover.
+Some leaves may appear wilted or yellow upon arrival.
+This is due to the stress of shipping and is nothing to worry about.
+Water the plant and let it recover in a shady location for a few days, then gently remove any foliage that does not recover to allow for new growth.